ArtemUntila/kotlin-analysis-slicing/kotlin-slicing/README.md

 Module entry point.

 - Extracts .kt files from the input project.
-- Slices the PSI of .kt file, if this file's name is contained in `slice.log` processed by [SourceDecompiler](https://github.com/Artyom-IWT/SourceDecompiler).
+- If this file's name is contained in `slice.log` processed by [SourceDecompiler](https://github.com/Artyom-IWT/SourceDecompiler), executes `SliceFormatter` to get the sliced PSI of this file.
 - Writes output .kt file.

 ## `SliceFormatter`